MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 [8.5.0] - 2025-10-09
 --------------------

-This Architecture version update changes the minimum required Java version to Java 11.
+This Architecture version requires JDK11.
+See :ref:`check-your-jdk-version` for more details.

 Core Engine
 ~~~~~~~~~~~

-- Added the ability to dynamically configure the Managed/Immortals Heap memory at Core Engine start time.
+- Added the ability to :ref:`dynamically configure the Managed Heap and Immortals Heap memory <dynamic_heap_config>` at Core Engine start time.
 - Optimized the Garbage Collector.
 - Fixed Math.nextAfter(float start, double direction), returns start if direction is very close to start.
-- Fixed Remove direct access to errno in ``microejruntime.a``
+- Fixed remove direct access to errno in ``microejruntime.a``.

 Foundation Libraries
 ~~~~~~~~~~~~~~~~~~~~

 - Fixed incorrect output of `NaN` when calling `Math.ulp()` with positive `Infinity`.
-- Fixed `TimerTask` scheduling issues when using a `Date` with an `ej.bon.Timer` to schedule a task.
+- Fixed, in ``BON``, Timer scheduling of tasks with a time parameter provided as a ``Date``.
+The date was previously interpreted as Platform time instead of Application time.```
 - [Multi] - Fixed, calling `Kernel.install(java.io.InputStream)`_ now directly throws `OutOfMemoryError`_ and `StackOverflowError`_ exceptions instead of previously being wrapped in `ej.kf.InvalidFormatException`_.
 - [Cortex-M] - Fixed incorrect handling of `NaN` and `Infinity` inputs in `Math.cos()`, `Math.sin()`, `Math.tan()`, `Math.acos()`, and `Math.asin()`, when the underlying C Math library does not process these values properly (the issue was introduced in architecture version 8.4.0).
 - [Cortex-M] - Fixed `ej.bon.ByteArray.readXXX()`_ potentialy returning an incorrect value (the issue was introduced in architecture version :ref:`8.3.0 <changelog-8.3.0>`).